CZhead/CZH-ERC20-token/README.md

 # CZH-ERC20-token
-ERC20 token using truffle and openzeppelin, deployed on Polygon network
+ERC20 token using truffle and openzeppelin, deployed on Polygon network.
+To retrieve that code you need to:
+- install truffle
+- install openzepellin depedencies